 SJI seeks to support areas where it can maximise the impact of available resources towards creating a more equitable society.

-It strengthens the work of civil society organisations under the following themes:
+It strengthens the work of civil society initiatives under the following themes:

 ACCESS TO JUSTICE

-Some individuals are unable to access resources required for them to be treated fairly, we support organisations that ensure they are.
+Some individuals are unable to access resources required for them to be treated fairly, we support initiatives that ensure they are.